confluentinc/librdkafka/CONTRIBUTING.md

 ## Indenting

-Use 8 spaces indent, same as the Linux kernel.
+Use 8 spaces indent, no tabs, same as the Linux kernel.
 In emacs, use `c-set-style "linux`.
 For C++, use Google's C++ style.

-Fix formatting issues by running `make style-fix` prior to committing.
+Fix formatting issues by running `make style-fix-changed` prior to committing.

 ## Comments